WACHUSETT AQUEDUCT TRAIL:

 -BIKE IT OR HIKE IT-

-Difficulty: Moderate.
-Flat hard packed grass berm w/single track.
+Difficulty: Wachusett Aqueduct Trail; Moderate.
+Flat, hard packed grass berm.
 Hilly in spots.
 Mt Bike recommended.
-Best time to ride the Aqueduct is in the Spring before the grass gets thick.
+Best time to ride the trail is in the Spring before the grass gets thick.
 Avoid after heavy rains.

 Directions:

-For the Berlin Section [Western End]; Starting from North Brook parking lot; From I-495 take exit 67 to Route 62 west.
+To start from North Brook parking lot in Berlin for the Wachusett Aqueduct Trail [Western End]; From I-495 take exit 67 to Route 62 west.
 After 3+ miles cross the RR tracks and the parking lot is on your left.
 To access the trail travel left up Derby Rd.
 You'll come to the green gate and start of the trail on your left after 0.2 miles.
 Note; You can also access the Lester Ross Dam Loop Trail from this parking lot.
-See Map Below
+See Map Below.

-For the Northborough Section [Central Section]; Starting from Casey Field parking lot; From I-495 take exit 63B to Route 20 west.
+To start from the Casey Field parking lot in Northborough for the Wachusett Aqueduct Trail [Central Section]; From I-495 take exit 63B to Route 20 west.
 After 2+ miles turn left on E Main St. Follow 0.7 miles to Casey Field on your left.

-For the Southborough Section (Sudbury Reservoir Trail) [Eastern End]; Starting from Northboro Road; From I-495 take exit 62 to Simarando Rd and head left.
+To start from Northboro Road in Southborough for the Wachusett Aqueduct Trail [Western End] & Sudbury Reservoir Trail [Eastern End]; From I-495 take exit 62 to Simarando Rd and head left.
 Turn left on Northboro Rd and travel 1.2 miles to off road parking on your right by the pumping station.
 Trail crosses road just ahead.

-The Wachusett Aqueduct Trail follows the path of the old Wachusett Aqueduct.
-Opened in 1905, the 9 mile aqueduct extends from the Wachusett Reservoir passing through Clinton, Berlin, and Northborough to the Sudbury Reservoir in Southborough.
+The Wachusett Aqueduct Trail follows the path of the Wachusett Aqueduct.
+Opened in 1905, the Wachusett Aqueduct extends from the Wachusett Reservoir in Clinton, East to the Sudbury Reservoir in Southborough.
 The Cosgrove Aqueduct, also called the Cosgrove Tunnel, forms part of the water supply system for the communities of the greater Boston.
-It is a man-made tunnel connecting the eastern end of the Wachusett Reservoir to the John J. Carroll Water Treatment Plant in Marlborough.
+It is a man-made tunnel connecting the Eastern End of the Wachusett Reservoir to the John J. Carroll Water Treatment Plant in Marlborough.
 The tunnel came on line in 1965, replacing the Wachusett Aqueduct as the main conduit used to deliver water from the Wachusett Reservoir.
+The Wachusett Aqueduct Trail travels South through Berlin & Northborough, then East through Marlborough and Northborough to the Sudbury Reservoir in Southborough.

-Note; The trail continues across the road, however, as of April 2021 it is closed at the Wachusett Aqueduct Bridge (The Bridge is currently closed and fenced off).
+Note; The trail continues across the road, however, as of 2024 it is closed at the Wachusett Aqueduct Bridge (The Bridge is currently closed and fenced off).
+Future plans will reconstruct this bridge.

-To detour around this gap travel on-road down Allen St, crossing Hudson St. To your right is the spectacular stone arched Wachusett Aqueduct Bridge that crosses the Assabet River.
-Continue up Allen St to E Main St and head right.
-You'll pick up the Wachusett Aqueduct Trail on your right after 0.4 miles.
-Down this road on your left is the Casey Field parking lot in Northborough.
+To detour around this gap travel South, on-road down Allen St, crossing Hudson St. To your right is the spectacular stone arched Wachusett Aqueduct Bridge that crosses the Assabet River.
+Continue up Allen St to E Main St and head right, South.
+You'll pick up the Wachusett Aqueduct Trail on your left after 0.4 miles.
+If you continue down E Main St you'll come to the Casey Field parking lot in Northborough on your left.

 Note; If you continue straight the trail ends at a culvert, however, nice access to the pond.

-Head past the gate up to Bartlett St and head right to a cross-walk.
-Return to the Aqueduct past another green gate at 0.9 miles.
-I haven't checked out this next section as the path was not mowed.
-It travels atop the Aqueduct following the power lines for about another 0.9 miles before ending at Bartlett Street.
-I don't believe the trail is developed past this point and is restricted because it crosses RR tracks.
-Gap between the next section in Southborough
+Head past the gate up to Bartlett St and head right, on-road, to a cross-walk.
+Return to the Aqueduct past another green gate across the road.
+Informational sign.
+I haven't checked out this next section, as the path was not mowed.
+It travels East, atop the Aqueduct, following the power lines before the trail turns Southeast, bringing you to Bartlett St at 1.7 miles.
+I believe the trail continues another 0.4 miles, but then ends at some RR tracks.
+Past the RR tracks is a restricted area through the Carroll Treatment Plant in Marlborough.

-Starting from Ward Road [Eastern End]; Three trails w/markers follow this route.
-The blue Aqueduct Trail, the gold Sudbury Reservoir Trail and the rectangular Boroughs Loop Trail.
-Head past the gate along a gravel road.
+Starting from the *Ward Road parking area; 3 Trails w/markers accessible from here: The blue Wachusett Aqueduct Trail, the gold Sudbury Reservoir Trail and the rectangular Boroughs Loop Trail.
+Head North, past the gate, along a gravel road.
 This brings you to a bridge over the Wachusett Open Channel at 0.2 miles.

-Heading West; The Wachusett Aqueduct Trail follows along the southern side of the Wachusett Open Channel along a grass path w/single track.
+Heading West; The Wachusett Aqueduct Trail travels along the Southern Side of the Wachusett Open Channel, along a grass path w/single track.
 Mt Bike recommended.
-Best time to ride the Aqueduct is in the Spring before the grass gets thick.
-Avoid after heavy rains.
 After 0.6 miles you come to a stone Water Gate?
 Looks similar to a Lock.
 This was as far as I traveled.
-The trail continues west another 0.4 miles to the John J Carroll Water Treatment Plant.
-May be restricted past the Plant?
-You would then come to a service road after another 0.5 miles.
-Past here, RR tracks block the Aqueduct out to Bartlett Street
+The trail continues West, to the John J Carroll Water Treatment Plant, however, the Treatment Plant is restricted, so I'm not sure how much further you can travel.

 Heading East; This section of the Wachusett Aqueduct Trail is also referred to as the Sudbury Reservoir Trail.
-The grass trail w/single track follows the Wachusett Open Channel underneath I-495 and out to Northboro Rd after 0.4 miles.
-Cross the road and continue past the green gate along the north side of the Channel.
+The grass trail w/single track follows the Northern Side of the Wachusett Open Channel, traveling underneath I-495 and out to Northboro Rd at 0.4 miles.
+Cross the road and continue South, past the green gate, continuing along the Northern Side of the Channel.
 The trail is rooty in spots.
 Cross Northboro Rd followed by Route 30 at 1 mile.
 Stairs across road take you back down to trail.
-Mileage Markers begin here and are located every 1/4 mile.
-Come to Lynbrook Rd where the trail now follows the south side of the Channel.
-Come to a bridge across the Channel and a kiosk for the Beals Preserve at 1.4 miles.
-Come To Deerfoot Rd at 2 miles.
+Mileage Markers begin here and are located every 0.25 mile.
+Come to Lynbrook Rd where the trail travels East, along the Southern Side of the Channel.
+Come to a bridge across the Channel at 1.4 miles.
+Cross this bridge to a kiosk for the Beals Preserve.
+Continue East along the Southern Side of the Channel.
+Come To Deerfoot Road at 2 miles.
 Small dam here.
 Beautiful stone buildings (Burnett Mansion grounds) across the Channel.
 Informational signs.
-Bear left at the open field and come to Parkerville Rd.
-Head left across the Channel then turn right into Sharp Field (parking) at 2.3 miles where the trail follows the gravel road.
-Bear right back along the Sudbury Reservoir.
+Continuing East, bear left at the open field and come to Parkerville Rd.
+Head left across the Sudbury Reservoir, then turn right into Sharp Field (parking) at 2.3 miles, where the trail follows the gravel road Southeast.
+Bear right back along the Northern Side of the Sudbury Reservoir.
 Cross a small bridge, then skirt right around a sports field out to Middle Rd.
 Head right around a small inlet and the trail continues on your right following the power lines.
 Up on your left is the Southborough Rural Cemetery.
-Come to Route 85 where you'll find a Map Board and parking at 3.1 miles.
-Head right to a crosswalk (Caution high speed traffic) where the trail continues along the power line above the Reservoir.
-The trail then bears right off the power line.
+Come to the Route 85 parking lot at 3.1 miles.
+Map Board.
+Head right, on-road, along a narrow shoulder.
+Spot trail signs across the road, where power lines head up a hill.
+Cross over to the gate (Caution; no crosswalk & high speed traffic), where the trail continues up a slight hill, along the power lines.
+The Reservoir is along your right.
+The trail soon bears right off the power line.

 Note; This is the roughest section of the trail with rocks and lots of tree roots.
 Narrow.

 You will pass by a scenic rock outcropping jutting into the Reservoir.
 Nice spot to take a break.
 You emerge on Partridge Hill Rd after 3.4 miles.
-Head right down to White Bagley Rd.
-Head left.
+Head right down to White Bagley Rd, then left, North.

 Note; The narrow, rough dirt trail parallels White Bagley Rd to Route 30 along this section.
 If biking I would ride on-road (low traffic).

 The trail returns to the road a couple of times to bypass small inlets.
 The third time to cross over some RR tracks.
-Head right through a Red Pine Forest where the trail heads left along the grassy power line.
-Emerge at Route 30 after 4.5 miles.
+Head right through a Red Pine forest where the trail heads left, along the grassy power line.
+Emerge at the intersection of Boston Rd & Route 30 after 4.5 miles.
 Map Board.
+The Wachusett Aqueduct Trail continues East, on-road along Route 30, across the Reservoir.

-The Sudbury Reservoir Trail continues across Route 30 (Caution; No crosswalk or light).
-Head right and pick up the grassy, rooty trail as it follows the power line along the Reservoir.
-Come to a small peninsula that juts out into the Reservoir and the trail turns inland taking you up to Framingham Rd after 5 miles.
+Note; The Sudbury Reservoir Trail continues across Route 30 (Caution; No crosswalk or light).
+Head right and pick up the grassy, rooty trail on your left past a gate, just before Route 30 crosses the Reservoir.
+The trail follows the power line North, along the West Side of the Reservoir.
+Come to a small peninsula that juts out into the Reservoir and the trail turns inland, West, taking you up to **Framingham Road after 5 miles.

-Note; You can return to Ward Road via an on-road route (only 3.3 miles vs. 5 miles).
-Cross Framingham Rd (Caution; No crosswalk) and travel up East Main St (low traffic) then down across Route 30 and along Main St at 0.5 miles.
+Note; You can return to the *Ward Road parking area via an On-Road Route (only 3.3 miles vs. 5 miles, retracing your route).
+Cross **Framingham Road (Caution; No crosswalk) and travel West, up East Main St (low traffic) then down across Route 30 and along Main St at 0.5 miles.
 Places to get refreshments.
 Scenic route through town (sidewalk available).
 Pass by Fay School (1866) and pick up a paved path along your left.
-Come to Deerfoot Rd after 1.4 miles.
-Past here the path soon ends and the road narrows with no shoulder, so if need be you can rejoin the Sudbury Reservoir Trail left down Deerfoot Rd.
-After 2.1 miles bear right on Northboro Rd (less traffic) and cross over the Wachusett Open Channel where you may rejoin the Sudbury Reservoir Trail if you wish.
-Northboro Rd continues right just before I-495.
-Return to the Wachusett Open Channel after 2.9 miles on-road.
-Rejoin the Sudbury Reservoir Trail left back to Ward Road after 3.3 miles.
+Come to Deerfoot Road after 1.4 miles.
+Past here the paved path soon ends and the road narrows with no shoulder, so head left down Deerfoot Rd and pick up the Sudbury Reservoir Trail on your right.
+Continue East, back along the Wachusett Open Channel, returning to the*Ward Road parking area after 3.3 miles [8.3 mile Loop].

 HH